 Ransomware is one of the prominent malware threats that many online businesses face with outdated updates and fewer security tools.
 Over the past few years, the number of ransomware attacks has increased by 148%.
 As per the Business Insiders report, the largest ransomware payout was made by an insurance company in 2021.

-Ransomware attacks can lead to financial loss, data loss, and reputational damage.
+Ransomware attacks can lead to both financial and data loss, and reputational damage.
 Here, we will discuss ransomware in detail and tips to help protect backup systems from such attacks.
-Further, we have listed a few tools that can work in your favor and protect your business from ransomware attacks.
+Furthermore, we have listed a few tools that can work in your favor and protect your business from ransomware attacks.

 What is Ransomware?